 Small, Wide & Large Format Printing: What’s the Difference?

 When you need something printed for an event, tradeshow, or even your office there are a million things to consider.
-One of these considerations is size, because that determines the type of print shop you hire for the job.
-Not all print shops have the same capabilities, so it’s good idea to know what you need before you start calling around.
+One of these considerations is size because that determines the type of print shop you hire for the job.
+Not all print shops have the same capabilities, so it’s a good idea to know what you need before you start calling around.

 Small Format Printing

-Small format printing refers to print jobs smaller 13 x 19 inches or smaller.
+Small format printing refers to print jobs smaller than 13 x 19 inches or smaller.
 If you’re looking for items like door hangers, calendars, business cards, or brochures, you should seek a smaller format printing company.

 Large Format Printing

 Large format printing is the formal term for what most people call “big-ass prints”.
 Other than size, large format printing differs from regular printing in a few major ways.

 First, the printer itself is different – it’s not just a giant printer.
 Depending on the job, a large format printing company will use either a roll-to-toll or a flatbed printer.